TaranVH/2nd-keyboard/Corsair/readme.md

 - Make sure that the .ahk script is running.

 - Open a notepad window, and try typing on your Corsair Keyboard.
 Every single key should result in a tooltip instead.
 Success!

+- NOTE: If you mash keys too rapidly, some unwrapped keystrokes might get through.
+But, you shouldn't ever need to do that, since this is a macro keyboard, intended for only an occasional, single key press.

 - Now it's up to you, to replace each of those lines with calls to your own scripts and functions.
 It's all just normal AHK scripting from this point on.
 You can find some of my funcitons, here: https://github.com/TaranVH/2nd-keyboard/blob/master/Almost_All_Windows_Functions.ahk